IM CPTPP Report Cover

 Shruti Jhunjhunwala is a Research Scholar with the Asia Pacific Foundation of Canada’s International Trade and Investment Team.
 She holds an MSc in International Business from HEC Montreal.
 Her research interests include private-public partnerships as well as inclusive and sustainable trade.

-Investment Monitor: 2023 Year in Review: Navigating Canada-Asia Investment Vancouver Taiwanese Film Festival 2024: But First, Coffee Despite Diplomatic Strains, Canada and India Conduct Business as Usual Read more >
+International Trade & Investment Report: The Impact of the CPTPP on Trade Between Canada and the Asia Pacific Investment Monitor: 2023 Year in Review: Navigating Canada-Asia Investment Vancouver Taiwanese Film Festival 2024: But First, Coffee Read more >

 Xuemeng Wang